lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 Now we have idea of programmable company.
 But extend that to programmable society and programmable people

+immutable corporation

+why try and make it an adaptable organisation ? see war and tehchnilgy

+do one thing. then destroy it - no need for project mamnagers and so on to *chnage* the company.  just design it to do one thing.

+gig economy? what will be our social guide? if not work?

 democratic company
 ------------------
 Management: